vforv/generator-titan-ts/generators/app/templates/service/README.md

 ## Production

 For production it is important env variables exists in cluster.
+And CLUSTER=true env variable.

 To build and start app run: